ajhenley/gitbook/show_me_some_psuedocode.md

 # Show Me Some Psuedocode!

-Nothing teaches like a good example, right?
+Nothing teaches like an example, right?

-helps decrease the gap between developers and non-technical guys on a project, so you can make sure that the software will match the customers expectations.

 Here is a complete example of a modular program using pseudocode.